statCHIcken/Summer-Project-Freshman-Year---Statistical-Physics/README.md

 # Summer-Project-Freshman-Year---Statistical-Physics
 This repository contains work completed during my summer project at IISER Mohali under the guidance of Prof. Prasenjit Das.

-## Assignment 1: Emergence of Gaussian Distribution
+## 1. Emergence of Gaussian Distribution
 This assignment explores how averaging random numbers leads to the emergence of a Gaussian (bell-curve) distribution.

 [Python Code](Gaussian%20Emergence%20from%20random%20numbers.py)